Calibrator

 Calibration Interfaces

-Enter the calibration state
+Enter the calibration mode

-• Click the Start Calibration button.
+• Click the Next step button.

 • Click the Calibration button in the calibration interface.

-Install the neck servo
+Install the neck servo and leg servos

 Install the robot arm